AyeshaB123/CTA-Service-Reliability-ELT/00_README.md

 - Prioritize high-alert routes for root-cause analysis.
 - Focus on reducing recurring service disruptions, rather than just the number of alerts reported.

+---

 ## 👩‍💼 Analyst View

-When I was working on this project, I went through CTA's Fiscal Year 2026 report, which helped me understand the limitations I needed to consider while analyzing the data and providing recommendations.
-The report explicitly mentions a real financial constraint: public funding has declined, and one-time post-pandemic federal funding is running out.
-Additionally, post-pandemic changes - increased remote work, high inflation, and high fuel costs - have put further pressure on CTA in two ways: it limits their ability to introduce new services, and it limits how they can address the problems this analysis identified.
+While working on this project, CTA's Fiscal Year 2026 report helped me understand the limitations to consider while analyzing the data and providing recommendations.
+The report explicitly mentions a real financial constraint: public funding has declined, and one time post pandemic federal funding is running out.
+Additionally, post pandemic changes, increased remote work, high inflation, and high fuel costs have put further pressure on CTA in two ways: it limits their ability to introduce new services, and it limits how they can address the problems this analysis identified.

-For example, the analysis found that CTA's bus delay rate and disruption alert rate are high, and if further investigation showes that a lack of operators and limited fleet availability are contributing causes, CTA can't simply invest in more fleets or hire more staff, because of their limited overall budget.
-This is why I avoided recommendations that would conflict with this constraint.
-All recommendations I made are ones that would not put additional financial pressure on CTA.
+For example, the analysis found that CTA's bus delay rate and disruption alert rate are high.
+If further investigation shows that a lack of operators and limited fleet availability are contributing causes, CTA cannot simply invest in more fleet or hire more staff, given their limited overall budget.
+Given this constraint, the recommendations above are intentionally limited to actions that would not add further financial pressure on CTA.

-This also helped me understand a broader industry pattern post-COVID.
-In my view, businesses now need more cost-efficient approaches than ever - solutions that require less investment while still delivering strong returns.
-While low-investment, high-return decisions have always mattered to organizations, they're now less of a preference and more of a requirement for survival and growth.
+This also helped me understand a broader industry pattern post COVID.
+In my view, businesses now need more cost efficient approaches than ever: solutions that require less investment while still delivering strong returns.
+While low investment, high return decisions have always mattered to organizations, they are now less of a preference and more of a requirement for survival and growth.

-## 🛠️ Tools & Skills

-- **Postman:** API testing
-- **Python:** API data ingestion, data processing, automation
-- **SQL Server:** DDL, DML, DQL, CTEs, Views, designing relationships in a galaxy schema
-- **SQL Server Agent:** Automated workflow and job scheduling
-- **Power BI:** DAX, semantic modeling, interactive dashboards

 ---
 ## Additional Technical Details